Lumine

 • Account profile and entitlement data returned to the portal, such as email verification state, whether a password exists, auth provider list, last login time, Stardust balances, daily reset timing, premium status, premium start and end timestamps, deletion markers, creation and update timestamps, and related account-security fields.

-• Recent sign-in history shown in the portal profile, including timestamp, auth method, client IP, IP source, observed request IP, user agent, device ID, device cluster ID, device match source, and device risk score when available.
+• Recent sign-in history shown in the portal profile, including timestamp, auth method, client IP, IP source, observed request IP, user agent, opaque device or cluster ID, device match source, device risk score, and the resulting trust score or level when available.

 Security and fraud-prevention data

-• Browser and device signals used to build a fraud-prevention fingerprint: timezone, language, languages list, platform, screen size, color depth, pixel ratio, hardware concurrency, device memory, max touch points, user agent, and accept-language.
+• Browser and device signals used to build a fraud-prevention fingerprint: timezone, language, languages list, platform, screen size, color depth, pixel ratio, hardware concurrency, device memory, max touch points, and user agent.

 Microsoft, Google, and Minecraft data